Top 8 UX Psychology Principles Every Appreneur Should Know

 From a design perspective, it might be very innovative but from usability and user testing, it falls through since users get lost in the process!
 And you wouldn’t want to increase your bounce rate even though you are tempted to design a novel interface.

-Jakob Nielsen states that users favor familiar experiences and prefer those sites that are similar to those sites that they have spent time on before.
-It would take less time for them to navigate and understand since they know how it works and feels familiar.
+Jakob Nielsen states that users favor familiar experiences and prefer sites that are similar to those sites that they have spent time on before.
+This is because it would take them less time to navigate and understand these sites since they are familiar with their structure.

 3. Miller’s Law

-Now imagine that you land on the page wherein you need to remember too many things at a time and that overloading of information will differently knock you out and bounce off.
+Now imagine that you land on a page wherein you need to remember too many things at a time.
+I’m sure that overloading of information will differently knock you out and you’ll rather bounce off.

 Remember LESS in MORE!